 Things get dark at Lagoon around Halloween for their annual Frightmares event.
-With more than nine haunted attractions, guests can enjoy themed entertainment, rides, games, food and more.
+With more than nine haunted attractions, guests can enjoy themed entertainment, rides, games, food, and more.
 Frightmares is intended for families so, if you’re looking for big scares, you might want to skip this!

 The price of admission includes access to the Lagoon-A-Beach water park during the summer months.
 Guests can beat the heat on slides, rapids, and even a lazy river.
 Tube rentals are available at a very reasonable cost (discounted for season pass holders!).

 Pioneer Village takes guests more than 100 years in the past to the days when the first settlers arrived in Utah.
-A recreation of a typical frontier community, the attraction includes an ice cream parlor, one-room schoolhouse, and more!
+A recreation of a typical frontier community, the attraction includes an ice cream parlor, a one-room schoolhouse, and more!

 Top 5 Rides at Lagoon Amusement Park